kundajelab/gkmexplain/dsQTL/gm12878_sequence_sets/README.md

+This code is designed to be run in the folder `gm12878_sequence_sets`

 Models were trained by running the following commands; note that `-t 3` specifies the gkmrbf kernel, while `-t 2` is the standard gkm kernel.
 The help prompt for `gkmtrain` states that "RBF kernels (3, 5 and 6) work best with -c 10 -g 2", hence the non-default parameter setting.

     #negset 1